 So, while it’s true that we are not of the world, it’s also true that we have been sent into the world.
 Words matter, and this subtle shift of emphasis has radical implications for how we live and share our faith.

 He took the initiative to go where the people were.
 “Soon afterward Jesus began a tour of the nearby towns and villages, preaching and announcing the Good News about the Kingdom of God.
 He took his twelve disciples with him.”
 (Luke 8.1)

 He entered people’s homes and shared his message with them over dinner.
 “One of the Pharisees asked Jesus to have dinner with him, so Jesus went to his home and sat down to eat.”
 (Luke 7.36-50)

 He invited people into his home and shared with them.
 “When Jesus returned, the news spread quickly that he was back home.
 Soon the house was so packed with visitors that there was no more room, even outside the door.
 And he was speaking God’s word to them.”
 (Mark 2.1-2)

 Over the years, I’ve found many benefits to following the example of Jesus.
 Here are three:

-Too often we approach ministry as something we add on to our already busy lives.
-To make things worse, engaging in ministry usually requires that we leave the places and relationships that make up 99% of our life and go to a space that is reserved for Christian activity.
+Too often we approach ministry as something we add to our already busy lives.
+To make things worse, engaging in ministry usually requires that we leave the places and relationships that make up 99% of our life and go to a space reserved for Christian activity.
 If we can get our friends to go with us to those places, we can minister to them.
 Fewer and fewer of those outside the church are willing to do this.

 But there’s another way.
 What if instead of spending our energy trying to get people to come into our space, we spent it learning how to bring Jesus into the everyday places where they already live?
 Alignment is one advantage of being in the harvest.